Maui Babymoon Guide (2026): Best Pregnancy-Safe Things to Do, Tips & 5-Day Itinerary

 6. GET A PRENATAL PREGNANCY MASSAGE

 I had a terrible knot in my back and needed a massage desperately!
 Unfortunately, it is not recommended to get a massage in the first trimester!
-I had to stretch it out, but for you second or third-trimester moms, get one of those fabulous pregnancy massages by the beach (we love the spa at the Sheraton Maui Resort and Spa)!
+I had to stretch it out, but for your second or third-trimester moms, get one of those fabulous pregnancy massages by the beach (we love the spa at the Sheraton Maui Resort and Spa)!

 7. GO SNORKELING